 Whether your interview will take place in the United States or abroad, the interviewing officer’s primary goal will be to determine whether your marriage is authentic — in other words, not based on fraud.
 Questions can focus on, for example, the history of your relationship, your daily activities as a married couple, and your future plans together.

 Below, we’ve prepared a list of the most common questions that are asked during the interview, as well as some useful tips.
 Make sure to also check out our guide to questions on a green card application.

-Boundless not only makes it easy for you to complete your marriage-based green card application, but we can also help you get ready for your green card interview and respond to government questions.
+Boundless not only makes it easy for you to complete your marriage-based green card application, but we can also help you get ready for your green card interview.
 Learn more about what you get with Boundless, or get started now.

 While you can never be certain about the questions that an interviewing officer will ask, here are some of the most typical questions that couples encounter, grouped by category:

 YOUR RELATIONSHIP HISTORY

 - Where did some of your first dates take place?